DanySK/course-laboratory-of-software-systems/slides/content/22-ddd-elements/_index.md

 ---

+*The main goal*
+## discover and agree on a
+# shared understanding of the problem domain
+## to produce a model that can fulfill business use cases

+---

-## Shared Understanding through a Shared Language
+## Ubiquitous Language

-* An output of knowledge crunching and an artifact of the shared understanding is a common **Ubiquitous Language** (UL).
+* An output of knowledge crunching and an artifact of the shared understanding is a common **Ubiquitous Language** (UL)
-    * This language must be made explicit and be used when describing the domain model and problem domain.
+    * This language must be made explicit and be used when describing the domain model and problem domain
-    * The language should also be used in the code implementation of the model (with the same terms and concepts used as class names, properties, and method names).
+    * The language *should also be used in the code implementation of the model* (with the same terms and concepts used as class names, properties, and method names)
-    * It is the language that enables both the business and development teams to have meaningful communication about the software.
+    * It is the language that enables both the business and development teams to have meaningful communication about the software

 <!--* UL is used to bind the code representation of the model to the conceptual model communicated in language and diagrams.-->

-* The UL will contain terminology from the business as well as new concepts and terms discovered when modeling the use case of the problem domain.
+* The UL will contain terminology from the business as well as new concepts and terms discovered when modeling the use case of the problem domain

-* The shared understanding obtained with a well defined UL prevents the need to constantly translate from a technical model to a business model.
+* The shared understanding obtained with a well defined UL prevents the need to constantly translate from a technical model to a business model

+---

+## Ubiquitous Language and Code Evolution

+{{< image src="assets/domain_language_evolution.jpg" >}}

+---

+## Ubiquitous Language $\neq$ Shared Vocabulary

+> *The Ubiquitous Language must include not only the words we use but also how we use them*

+* From the Theory of Language
+    * *Denotation* is the explicit literal meaning as defined by a dictionary
+    * *Connotation* is the cultural and emotional meaning that a word might have
+    * *Association* is an indirect meaning of a word

+---

+## Example: the "invoice" concept (1/2)

+> The Business Use Case:
+>
+> *The system must create an invoice for each customer purchase request!*

+> From the dictionary:
+>
+> *The term "invoice" as a noun means a demand for payment for a service/good delivered, and as a verb it means delivering if the demand to a costumer*

+---

+## Example: the "invoice" concept (2/2)

+* About the meaning:
+    * The demand for payment?
+    * The paper or the email representing the demand?

+* And more:
+    * We need to print up the paper invoice?
+    * Or we have to calculate how much he owes so that we can require the payment?

+* Finally, if we think to the software design, "invoice" might represent:
+    * a database record with the sum owed
+    * a PDF document to be sent, stored somewhere
+    * the mail we have to send or we have sent

+* We have also to distinguish among the states of an invoice (not sent, sent but not settled, settled)...

 ---